jnordan132/Counter/README.md

 # Counter Application

-This is my first mini project in java, you can count up, or count down, and it will keep track and display the active count.
+This is a basic Java application that will keep track of count based on user input.